 On cooking day, remove the turkey from the fridge and brush the skin with oil.
 Rub it with another layer of the spice rub and prepare your grill.

 Set the smoker to 225-250 degrees F with your lump charcoal.
-Add smoking wood (I like maple) for additional flavor as you’re grilling.
+Add smoking wood (we like maple wood chunks for smoked turkey) for additional flavor as you’re grilling.
 Arrange the grilling grate over the smoker so you can easily transfer the turkey.

-When the grill is heated, and the smoke is a clear blue, add the bird, close the lid, and let it smoke until it reaches an internal temperature of 165 F in the breast and 170 in the thigh with an internal meat thermometer.
+When the grill is heated, and the smoke is a clear blue, add the spatchcocked turkey directly on skin side up and close the lid.
+Let it smoke until the turkey meat reaches an internal temperature of 165 F in the thickest part of the breast and 170 degrees f. in the thigh with an instant read thermometer.

 How to carve a spatchcocked turkey